Tolay Lake Regional Park Master Plan

 Sonoma County Regional Parks is pleased to offer expanded public access at Tolay Lake Regional Park with the Interim Plan (IP) Day-Use Permit Program.

-The IP Day-Use Permit Program allows the public to visit the park during posted hours once they’ve completed an hour-long orientation and obtained a permit.
-Regional Parks is offering these mandatory one-hour orientations, free of charge, which cover permit procedures, and rules & regulations.
-After the orientation, participants receive Tolay IP Day-Use Permits, along with maps, park rules & regulations, and gate access cards.
+The IP Day-Use Permit Program allows the public to visit the park during posted hours once they’ve completed an orientation and obtained a permit.
+Regional Parks is offering these mandatory orientations, free of charge, which cover permit procedures, and rules & regulations online as of August 1, 2015.
+After the orientation, participants receive Tolay IP Day-Use Permits in the mail.
 Permit holders may use the park for a variety of activities, including hiking, bicycling, picnicking, or horseback riding.
 April through September permit holders may access the park on Friday, Saturday and Sunday from 8am to sunset.
 October through March, permit holders may access the park from 8am to sunset on Saturday and Sunday.
 Regular day-use parking fees apply.

 The Sonoma County Agricultural Preservation & Open Space District provided more than half of the $18 million needed for the acquisition of Tolay Lake.
 These funds are from the ¼ cent sales tax approved by voters in 1990.
 The remaining $6.8 million for the purchase included grants from the Department of Fish and Game, Wildlife Conservation Board, State Coastal Conservancy, Land and Water Conservation Fund, National Oceanic and Atmospheric Administration, State Proposition 12 Funds, and private foundations, businesses, and individual donors.